 One week in Morocco itinerary

 This is a suggestion for spending 7 days in Morocco if you want to experience some incredible places in the northern part of the country.
+This is also the safest part to travel to Morocco with kids, as you will not spend a lot of time in large, busy cities.

 To manage the suggested destinations with only one week in Morocco, you should either get a rental car or a private driver as there are no good public transport options to all of these places.